LLMQuant/Deep_Research/readme.md

 python generate_report_simple.py
 ```

-4. The generated PDF will be saved as `LLMQuant_Report.pdf` in the same directory
+4. The generated PDF will be saved as `LLMQuant_Report.pdf` in the `output` directory

 ### Using a Custom Font